aloksh85/CarND-Traffic-Sign-Classifier-Project/ProjectWriteUp/Writeup.md

 | ~0.0				| 1 : Speed limit 30kph											|
 | ~0.0	      			| 2:Speed limit 50kph					 				|
 | ~0.0				    | 3:Speed limit 60kph|
-### (Optional) Visualizing the N eural Network (See Step 4 of the Ipython notebook for more details)
+### (Optional) Visualizing the Neural Network
-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+I was able to visualize the featuremaps obtained from convolution layer 1 and convolution 2.
+From the visualizations, I can observe that the network is able to learn the outer shapes (triangles and circles) of most signs.
+But the internal details of signs are not very well recognized.
+This is probably the reason why it is able to classify simples signs correctly like No entry and speed limit

 [new_image1]:../test_images/in_train_set/01.jpg
 [new_image2]:../test_images/in_train_set/18.jpg